-The same rule and guidance apply to repo negotiated by a branch in the UK of a legal entity established outside the UK.
+The same rule and guidance used to apply to repo negotiated by a branch in the UK of a legal entity established outside the UK.
+However, FCA have provided the following guidance to a firm reporting under UK SFTR:

 7 SFTR Article 3(6) defines a "branch" as "a place of business other than the head office which is part of a counterparty and which has no legal personality".